Skip to content

 Homey app for Homey Pro

-PELS watches your total power usage and automatically turns down heaters, water tanks, ventilation, or EV charging before you hit your hourly limit.
-When there is room again, it turns them back on — in the right order.
-It can also move heating to the cheapest hours of the day.
+PELS watches your total power usage and turns down heaters, water tanks, ventilation, and EV charging before you hit your hourly limit.
+The moment there is room again, it brings them back in priority order.
+It plans Smart tasks around deadlines and shifts flexible load into the cheapest hours of the day — automatically, every hour, without you watching the meter.

 Is it for you?